josdejong/typed-function/README.md

 functions this overhead can be larger than the function execution itself is, but for any non-trivial function the overhead is typically small to neglectable.
-You need to keep in mind though that you probably would have to do the type checking done by `function-composer` anyway.
+You need to keep in mind though that you probably would have to do the type checking done by `typed-function` anyway.

 ## API